philipmat/dotfiles/README.md

     ~/.bash_alias -> ~/.dotfiles/bash/.bash_alias

-3. If a folder contain a file called `.dot`, the folder will be linked as such into `$HOME`:
+3. If a folder contain a file called `.dot`, the *whole folder* will be linked as such into `$HOME`:

     ~/.vim -> ~/.dotfiles/vim